jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 ``CountryCatalogue`` is effectively a *list* keeping track of the ``Country`` objects with additional functionality.

 Although the description of this class is provided with an order and each part is numbered, one should feel free to complete the methods in any order they see fit.
+Additionally, feel free to write and use additional private methods as needed.

 The ``CountryCatalogue`` class will be two fields: